Counterfeit medicines are a threat to patient safety. Counterfeit drugs may include products:

 - That are illegal copies of an original product

-Counterfeit drugs have caused serious injury – and even death – around the globe.2 Dangerous, toxic ingredients have been found in counterfeit medications.
-Those who take these drugs may also ingest arsenic, boric acid, brick dust, cement powder, chalk dust, floor polish, leaded road paint, nickel, shoe polish and talcum powder.3
+Counterfeit drugs have caused serious injury – and even death – around the globe.
+Dangerous, toxic ingredients have been found in counterfeit medications.
+People who take these drugs may ingest arsenic, boric acid, brick dust, cement powder, chalk dust, floor polish, leaded road paint, nickel, shoe polish and talcum powder.

-The counterfeiting business is growing.
-These drugs are produced and distributed by global criminal networks, and counterfeits have been reported in all major therapeutic areas, in all major geographies, and in more than 100 countries.4,5 Counterfeit drug sales generated an estimated $200 billion in illicit profits in one year alone.6
+Unfortunately, the counterfeiting business is growing.
+Global criminal networks product and distribute counterfeits in all major therapeutic areas, in all major geographies, and in more than 100 countries.
+Counterfeit drug sales generated an estimated $200 billion in illicit profits in one year alone.

-The Internet is contributing to the problem, creating an anonymous, global marketplace for the counterfeit drug trade.
-Nearly 97 percent of online drug sellers are not legitimate.7 Furthermore, 62 percent of medicines purchased online are fake or substandard.8
+The Internet contributes to the problem, creating an anonymous, global marketplace for the counterfeit drug trade.
+Nearly 97 percent of online drug sellers are not legitimate.
+And 62 percent of medicines purchased online are fake or substandard.

 Any pharmacy that says it orders or ships prescription products from a foreign country is operating illegally.
 These pharmacies are not operating under appropriate regulatory oversight, and therefore, no authority can guarantee the authenticity of the medication they sell.